ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 > **The bigger the reserved IP range, the greater the risk of having IP conflicts**\
 > In a private network where IPs are dynamically assigned to devices, you want to keep the MetalLB IP range as small as possible to reduce the chance of IP conflicts.

 Also notice that the IP range starts with the `10.7.0.1` address rather than with the `10.7.0.0` one.
-Although `10.7.0.0` is a perfectly valid IP for a device within the `10.0.0.0/8` network, I had connectivity issues that went away when I used the next IP `10.7.0.1`.
-I suspect this may be an issue in my current router, which could be considering any IP ending in `.0` only as an address identifying a network and not some device.
+Although `10.7.0.0` is a perfectly valid IP for a device within the `10.0.0.0/8` network, in testing this guide's setup there were connectivity issues that went away when the next IP `10.7.0.1` was used instead.
+This may be an issue in the router used, which could be considering any IP ending in `.0` only as an address identifying a network and not some device.
 Be aware of this issue if you face connectivity issues when using IPs ending in `.0`, your router or access point may not be able to handle them properly.

 On the other hand, know that MetalLB links IPs to services.
-When MetalLB moves a service from one node to another, the IP sticks to the service.
+When a service moves from one node to another, MetalLB ensures that the IP sticks to the service.
 Any IP within the ranges managed by MetalLB can jump from node to node of your cluster as seen fit by the load balancer.

 ## Deploying MetalLB on your K3s cluster